mirror/dd-wrt/src/router/python/Doc/library/ssl.rst

 :class:`socket.socket` type, and provides a socket-like wrapper that also encrypts and decrypts the data going over the socket with SSL.
-It supports additional methods such as :meth:`getpeercert`, which retrieves the certificate of the other side of the connection, and :meth:`cipher`,which retrieves the cipher being used for the secure connection.
+It supports additional methods such as :meth:`getpeercert`, which retrieves the certificate of the other side of the connection, and :meth:`cipher`, which retrieves the cipher being used for the secure connection.

 For more sophisticated applications, the :class:`ssl.SSLContext` class